Managewell/Managewell.github.io/README.md

 # AYCH Database for Website

 This is a database project for website (WebDB) that reads and writes records on dat:// websites.
-[How it works](#how-it-works)
+[How does it work?](#how-does-it-work?)

 ## Example